Survey of Information Encoding Techniques for DNA

 Subsequent work~\cite{oligoarchive} focused on encoding structured database information and implementing database operations.
-Two different encodings are discussed, one for storing structured database information, i.e., relational tables and one for implementing database operations.
+Two different encodings are discussed, one for storing structured database information in the form of relational tables, and one for implementing database operations.

 The first encoding exploits the inherent structure in databases, i.e., that each attribute of a record in a table can be linked to the record using the primary key.
 Doing so means that attributes of the same record can be distributed across different DNA sequences without the need for addressing.
-Instead the primary key is used for this purpose, reducing the space needed for the address. \fref{fig:encoding1} illustrates how one record of a table is stored in multiple sequences.
+Instead the primary key is used for this purpose, reducing the space needed for the address.
+Figure~\ref{fig:encoding1} illustrates how one record of a table is stored in multiple sequences.

 More specifically, dictionary encoding is used to compress the information.
 The dictionary is encoded in DNA as well.
 Subsequently, as many attributes as possible are stored in a DNA sequence along with the primary key (to link together attributes of the same record).
-A parity nucleotide is added to each DNA sequence for error detection.
+A parity nucleotide is added to each DNA sequence for error detection; furthermore, each strand is duplicated, mirrored and reverse-complemented to provide additional error protection.
 After sequencing, the parity nucleotide and length of the DNA sequence are used to discard invalid sequences.
-The remaining sequences are aligned to compute a consensus.
+The remaining sequences are aligned to compute a consensus by a majority vote.